SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: The dataset

 \subsection{Equipment}

-Camera use in under-canopy environments presents unique challenges, such as high dynamic range and depth of field tradeoffs \cite{gamache_exposing_2024}.
-Given the difficulty of autonomous navigation \cite{malladi_tree_2024, cheng_treescope_2024}, we chose to conduct our off-trail data collections in a handheld manner, as have others \cite{gade_finnwoodlands_2023, vidanapathirana_wildscenes_2025}.
-We used a Fujifilm~GFX~100S, a high-end camera featuring a \SI{43.8}{mm}$\times$\SI{32.9}{mm} sensor with a resolution of \SI{102}{MP}.
+Camera use in under-canopy environments presents unique challenges, such as high dynamic range and depth of field trade-offs \cite{gamache_exposing_2024}.
+We chose to conduct our off-trail data collections in a handheld manner, following typical acquisition protocols \cite{gade_finnwoodlands_2023, vidanapathirana_wildscenes_2025}.
+This approach allows for better control of motion blur, camera angle, and camera parameters, while avoiding challenges with robot navigation, to focus on the core perception challenges of our task.
+We used a Fujifilm~GFX100S camera, featuring a \num{43.8}~$\times$~\SI{32.9}{mm} sensor with a resolution of \SI{102}{MP} (i.e.,~\num{11648}~$\times$~\SI{8736}{px}).
 The lens was a Fujifilm~GF23mmF4~R~LM~WR, with a \SI{99.9}{\degree} diagonal field of view, offering a balance between wide-angle coverage and minimal radial distortion.
-In comparison, the sensor area in our camera is nearly \num{100} times larger than those used by \citet{vidanapathirana_wildscenes_2025}.
-Furthermore, our lens is larger, enabling better light capturing and a deeper depth of field.
-In practice, we set our aperture size to around f/\num{6.4} and our shutter speed to approximately \num{1}/\SI{50}{s}, resulting in an extended depth of field with minimal blur and noise, and adequate exposure.
-To account for the prohibitive scaling of current deep learning solutions \wrt{} resolution \cite{liu_swin_2021, tan_efficientnetv2_2021}, we downsample our images to a resolution of \SI{1.6}{MP}, which is akin to previous works \cite{gade_finnwoodlands_2023, grondin_tree_2023}.
+Furthermore, our large lens enables better light capturing and a greater depth of field.
+In practice, we set our aperture size to around f/\num{6.4} and our shutter speed to approximately \num{1}/\SI{50}{s}, and minimize the ISO number.
+The result is an extended depth of field with minimal blur and noise and adequate gain.
+To account for the prohibitive scaling of current deep learning solutions with respect to image resolution \cite{liu_swin_2021, tan_efficientnetv2_2021}, we downsample our images to \SI{1.6}{MP} (i.e.,~\num{1456}~$\times$~\SI{1092}{px}), which is akin to previous works \cite{gade_finnwoodlands_2023, grondin_tree_2023}.